 - There is nothing so annoying as a good example

 - How common it is to pass an old street corner beggar, then slacken your pace for two blocks, stop, turn, go back & settle with your conscience.

-Which quote did you like the most?
+Which inspiring quote by Mark Twain did you like the most?